 Travel time: 55 minutes by car

-Visiting the small town of Chinchon was one of the highlights of my 2022 travels in Spain.
-This place is mostly known for its central square Plaza Mayor, a unique example of Castile’s traditional architecture from the Middle Ages.
+Visiting the small town of Chinchón is a must for anyone who loves charming, historic villages.
+It’s best known for its Plaza Mayor, a remarkable example of traditional Castilian architecture dating back to the Middle Ages.

 11. Aranjuez